opctl/opctl/docs/concepts/packages/README.md

 Packages define orchestrations of containerized processes [ops].

 They contain:
-- an `op.yml` file which declares inputs, outputs, and a call graph of container, op, serial, and parallel calls
+- an `op.yml` file declaring inputs, outputs, and a call graph (consisting of container, op, parallel, and serial calls)
-- any static assets the call graph depends on
+- files/dirs the call graph depends on

 ## Distribution